namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ---
-title: "Easier legal name changes for all"
+title: Easier legal name changes for all
 description: >-
   We've rebuilt the Namesake app from the ground up to simplify updating your legal name in Massachusetts and beyond.
 publishDate: 2025-06-30